namcho/ModbusLibraries/README.md

 # ModbusClientTCPLibrary_Test
-This Modbus library writen for embedded systems.
+This Modbus library written for embedded systems.

 It has, ModbusClient-RTU, ModbusServer-RTU and ModbusClientTCP.